cutonbuminband/rcounting/README.md

 13|/u/TehVulpez|1
 14|/u/AWiseTurtle|1

+### Validation
-The `validate` script works in the same way, except that it takes an additional `--rule` parameter specifying which rule should be checked.
+The `validate.py` script works in the same way, except that it takes an additional `--rule` parameter specifying which rule should be checked.
 The following options are available:

 - default: No counter can reply to themselves
 - wait2: Counters can only count once two others have counted